rooprg/snap_participation_ml/README.md

 **(8) CITATIONS:**

-Questions were asked of the Xpert Learning Assistant, such as code syntax questions, resolution of errors (troubleshooting), etc.
+Questions were asked of the Xpert Learning Assistant, such as code syntax questions, resolution of errors (troubleshooting), learning, etc.